However you arrive into Gibraltar, by air, foot, car or sea, you will very soon experience its intricate layers of

 The Catholic Cathedral of St. Mary the Crowned in the centre of Main Street, was built on the original site of the chief mosque but was demolished during the Great Siege.
 It was later rebuilt as a Cathedral.
 Some of the early structures can still be seen.

-Gibraltar’s International Museum situated on the original site of a Moorish bath house is a short walk from Main Street and relates Gibraltar’s diverse history from Neanderthal Man and our World Heritage Site to more modern history, a great way to get to know Gibraltar’s colourful past.
+Gibraltar’s National Museum situated on the original site of a Moorish bath house is a short walk from Main Street and relates Gibraltar’s diverse history from Neanderthal Man and our World Heritage Site to more modern history, a great way to get to know Gibraltar’s colourful past.

 The city centre’s Main Street and surrounding area, such as Irish Town, are recognised today as Gibraltar’s main commercial and shopping district.
 After a morning of looking around its intricate lanes and streets you may now be tempted to stop and look at some of the VAT free bargains to be had.
 Gibraltar offers exceptional value-added shopping.
 Popular purchases include, cosmetics, perfumery, tobacco, spirits, porcelains, locally made arts and crafts, electronic goods and jewellery.
 It is the perfect pre-Christmas weekend shoppers’ destination with everything in close proximity.

 Feeling peckish now?
 Head towards Chatham Counterguard, in which the old magazines have been converted into historically quirky string of restaurants, or perhaps visit one of Gibraltar’s stylish marinas, Queensway Quay or Ocean Village.
 Enjoy a meal at the water’s edge beside a number of luxury yachts - a stunning location, taking a break before the afternoon’s activities.

 It is a little known fact that the Bay of Gibraltar is home to several species of dolphin.
-Visitors are able to go out into the Bay in one of the many dolphin safari boats to watch pods of dolphin at play.
+Visitors are able to go out into the Bay in one of the many dolphin watching tour boats to watch pods of dolphin at play.
 The tour takes approximately an hour and a half.